TheIllusionistMirage/Prattle/Documentation.md

 Server-Client Protocol
 -----------------------

-(Incomplete, rules are added/modified when a feature is implemented) Basic packet format :
+(Incomplete, rules are added/modified when a feature is implemented)
+Basic packet format :
 ```
 <Request type> <sender> <receiver> <other details>
 ```
-Request types are case insensitive
+Note : Each word seperated by a space is a different string, thus must be extracted individually from the packet.

 **1. Login**